 The Canary Islands have many black sand volcanic beaches, thanks to many eruptions over the years and the lava rock breaking down to sand.
 The dark sands are seriously striking against the emerald and indigo waters, and favourite include Tenerife’s Benijo Beach and Playa del Inglés in La Gomera.

 A handful of the Canary Islands are Unesco Biosphere Reserve and therefore have spectacular scenery and wilderness.
 Hike up mountains thick with pine and laurel trees, explore waterfalls and be met with deserts filled with cacti.
 Tenerife is the most popular island with hikers on cruises in the Canaries.

 Go dune bashing

 The Canary Islands are home to many sandy deserts with dunes perfect for off-road excursions.
-In Fuerteventura, you can rent a buggy for three hours or join a guided tour to enjoy this fun and dusty adventure.
+While cruising Fuerteventura, you can rent a buggy for three hours or join a guided tour to enjoy this fun and dusty adventure.

 Tenerife has the most famous carnival in the world after Rio de Janeiro’s, pulling in thousands of island locals and tourists with its colourful parades and street parties.
 The carnival is held in the week prior to Ash Wednesday.

 Paella, sherry and tapas - best food and drink on Fred.
 Olsen Spain cruise shore excursions